germanmarky/TeslaCamViewer/README.md

 Known Bugs
 -------
 * This is a Tesla issue! - Some TeslaCam .mp4 files get corrupt either while they are being saved or within the video itself.
 Some video playback windows may not populate due to this reason.
+* If TeslaCam Viewer crashes the first time you select a folder and no error messages pop up then check out [This Link](https://github.com/NateMccomb/TeslaCamViewer/issues/2#issuecomment-514275810).